jasp-stats/jasp-desktop/Docs/development/jasp-building-guide.md

 	From \<JASP\>\jasp-required-files\R -> \<JASP\>\build-release-64\R

 	P.S.
 Instead of copying the files it is preferred to generate a symbolic link to the R and boost folder.
-	From the build folder or Jasp root folder in a cmd-prompt, type:
+	From the build folder or Jasp root folder in a cmd-prompt (run as admin!), type:
 ```
 	cd \<JASP\>\build-release-64
 	mklink /D R ..\jasp-required-files\R